Rubén Bentancourt

-Rubén Daniel Bentancourt Morales (born 2 March 1993) is a Uruguayan professional footballer who plays as a striker for Peñarol.
+Rubén Daniel Bentancourt Morales (born 2 March 1993) is a Uruguayan professional footballer who plays as a forward for Argentine Primera División club Argentinos Juniors.

 Career

 Bentancourt made his professional debut as Jong PSV player in the second division on 19 August 2013 against FC Oss.

 On 31 January 2014, he moved from PSV to Serie A side Atalanta for an undisclosed fee.

-On 5 August 2014 Atalanta signed Rolando Bianchi from Bologna in a temporary deal, with Bentancourt moved to opposite direction on loan.
+On 5 August 2014, Atalanta signed Rolando Bianchi from Bologna in a temporary deal, with Bentancourt moved to opposite direction on loan.

-On 9 February 2015 he was loaned out by Uruguayan club Defensor Sporting.
+On 9 February 2015, he was loaned out by Uruguayan club Defensor Sporting.

-On 15 July 2016 he was released by Atalanta.
+On 15 July 2016, he was released by Atalanta.

 On 2 September he was signed by Argentine club Defensa y Justicia.

-On 28 December 2017 he was signed by Colombian club Independiente Santa Fe.
+On 28 December 2017, he was signed by Colombian club Independiente Santa Fe.

 On 2 August 2021, he joined Peñarol.